Broo Brewery: History

 The brewery was founded by Kent Grogan and his partner Kelly Davidson, with the first beer, Broo Premium Lager, produced in September 2009.

 Owner's philosophy

 The company was started on the basis that Broo would remain 100% Australian owned.
 Grogan stated at the time that the company's charter dictates that the company can never transfer shares to any company or individual that resides in a foreign jurisdiction.

 Sales of shares

 In 2011, a publicity program associated with the lager involved giving away shares in Grogan's brewery.
 Grogan estimates that over 7,000 people now hold shares in the company.
-In August 2012 the ASX refused to list the company because it deemed its policy to restrict foreign ownership "inappropriate".
+In August 2012 the Australian Securities Exchange refused to list the company because it deemed its policy to restrict foreign ownership "inappropriate".
 In June 2013 the company launched its second beer, Australia Draught, with the company pledging to donate 20% of its profits from the sale of the beer to two charities – the SAS Resources Fund and Commando Welfare Trust.